 In 1989 Bishop (now Cardinal) Njue of Embu, through a missionary priest from Venice Fr.
 Mario, requested the Nigerian Augustinian Vice-Province to run the rural parish of Ishiara (central Kenya).
 The reasons given were:

-- The presence of Italian Contemplative Augustinian Nuns (originally from Mira Porta in Venice) who had set up a Monastery there in 1977 and had accepted local vocations.
+- Italian Contemplative Augustinian Nuns (originally from Mira Porta in Venice) had set up a Monastery there in 1977 and had accepted local vocations.

-- Spanish Misioneras Sisters who had established a girls’ secondary school there in 1986.
+- The Spanish Misioneras Sisters who had established a girls’ secondary school there in 1986.

 Fr.
 Tom Sexton, who had spent 10 years in Nigeria, arrived in Ishiara on September 21st 1990 to take over the parish from Fr.
 Mario.
 Over the years some other Augustinians joined him, Nigerian and Irish.
 Fr.
 John Joe O’Connor would be the other longest serving member there.

 In 1994 Cardinal Otunga, on behalf of the Kenyan Episcopal Conference, requested the Prior General (Miguel Angel Orcasitas) to set up an O.S.A. formation house in Kenya.
 The main reason given was that the Augustinians had been the first missionaries to Kenya.
 The Portuguese Augustinians had been in Mombasa from 1593 to 1728.
 The Prior General requested the Nigerian Vice Province to take up the challenge.